 For our next ‘Inside the Archive’ interview Gerard Evenden, Senior Partner and Head of Studio at Foster + Partners, recounts how his first, temporary role with the practice became more permanent against the backdrop of ‘big economic downturn’.
 Evenden highlights the role of team members as they worked together and formed strong professional bonds through the shared experience of lengthy projects.

 For our next ‘Inside the Archive’ interview, Senior Partner and Design Board member, Armstrong Yakubu recalls his first encounter with Norman Foster’s work as a student at the Architectural Association, London.
 Under the tutelage of Ron Herron and Jan Kaplicky, Yakubu was inspired to apply to Foster Associates.
 He successfully got an interview and has been at the practice ever since.

-For the twenty-first episode of our ‘Inside the Archive’ series Narrinder Sagoo, Art Director and Senior Partner at Foster + Partners, speaks of the chance encounter that launched his career with Norman Foster.
+For the twenty-fourth episode of our ‘Inside the Archive’ series Narrinder Sagoo, Art Director and Senior Partner at Foster + Partners, speaks of the chance encounter that launched his career with Norman Foster.
 As a young student, Sagoo attended a talk given by one of the practice’s directors.
 Plucking up the courage to ask whether any openings were available, he was eventually offered a position at Riverside.